sonots/whyrun_execute/README.md

-# whyrun_execute Cookbook
+# whyrun_safe_execute Cookbook

-Add `whyrun_execute` resource which runs command only on why-run mode for chef
+Add `whyrun_safe_execute` resource which enables to run command on why-run mode for chef

 # Installation